Major aviation conference flies into Brisbane

-The city's involvement in the Routes Asia 2018 bid was led by the Brisbane Convention Bureau and demonstrates Brisbane's ability to work seamlessly with partners and stakeholders to attract major conferences.
+The city's involvement in the Routes Asia 2018 bid was led by Brisbane Business Events and demonstrates Brisbane's ability to work seamlessly with partners and stakeholders to attract major conferences.

 The event will run over three days from 18- 20 March 2018 at the Brisbane Convention & Exhibition Centre.
 It brings together a range of airlines, including some of the largest carriers from the Asian region, as well as airports and tourism authorities.
 Routes Asia 2018 promises to deliver significant opportunities for aviation and travel industries.